 Risk Factors for Bruising

-A contusion results from blunt force, such as a fall or direct blow.
-The force crushes small blood vessels, and sometimes the muscle fibers and connective tissue, without breaking the skin.
-Your body normally stops the bleeding quickly.
-But, a small amount of blood leaks into surrounding tissues and under the skin, forming a visible bruise.
+A contusion results from contact with blunt force, such as a fall or direct blow.
+The force crushes small blood vessels under the skin, and sometimes the muscle fibers and connective tissue without breaking the skin.
+Your body normally stops the bleeding quickly, but a small amount of blood often leaks into surrounding tissues and under the skin, forming a visible bruise.

-The following risk factors increase the likelihood of bruising easily:
+The following risk factors increase a person’s likelihood of bruising easily: